rust-lang/book/nostarch/chapter20.md

 At this point, `cargo build` should complete successfully in both `hello_macro` and `hello_macro_derive`.
-Let’s hook up these crates to the code in Listing 20-31 to see the procedural macro in action!
+Let’s hook up these crates to the code in Listing 20-37 to see the procedural macro in action!
 Create a new binary project in your *projects* directory using `cargo new pancakes`.
 We need to add `hello_macro` and `hello_macro_derive` as dependencies in the `pancakes` crate’s *Cargo.toml*.
-If you’re publishing your versions of `hello_macro` and `hello_macro_derive` to crates.io at *https://crates.io/*, they would be regular dependencies; if not, you can specify them as `path` dependencies as follows:
+If you’re publishing your versions of `hello_macro` and `hello_macro_derive` to crates.io, they would be regular dependencies; if not, you can specify them as `path` dependencies as follows:

 ```
+[dependencies]
 hello_macro = { path = "../hello_macro" }
 hello_macro_derive = { path = "../hello_macro/hello_macro_derive" }
 ```

-Put the code in Listing 20-31 into *src/main.rs*, and run `cargo run`: it should print `Hello, Macro!
+Put the code in Listing 20-37 into *src/main.rs*, and run `cargo run`: it should print `Hello, Macro!
 My name is Pancakes!` The implementation of the `HelloMacro` trait from the procedural macro was included without the `pancakes` crate needing to implement it; the `#[derive(HelloMacro)]` added the trait implementation.

-Next, let’s explore how the other kinds of procedural macros differ from custom derive macros.
+Next, let’s explore how the other kinds of procedural macros differ from custom `derive` macros.

-### Attribute-Like macros
+### Attribute-Like Macros

-Attribute-like macros are similar to custom derive macros, but instead of generating code for the `derive` attribute, they allow you to create new attributes.
+Attribute-like macros are similar to custom `derive` macros, but instead of generating code for the `derive` attribute, they allow you to create new attributes.
 They’re also more flexible: `derive` only works for structs and enums; attributes can be applied to other items as well, such as functions.
-Here’s an example of using an attribute-like macro: say you have an attribute named `route` that annotates functions when using a web application framework:
+Here’s an example of using an attribute-like macro.
+Say you have an attribute named `route` that annotates functions when using a web application framework:

 ```